 Be sure to check out your state’s licensing requirements for dog grooming services, so you don’t get fined.

 As a virtual assistant, you’ll complete various tasks for clients right from the comfort of your own home.
 It’s one of the most flexible odd jobs.

-Virtual assistants are similar to administrative assistants in that they assist business owners or individuals with a variety of tasks.
+Virtual assistants are similar to administrative assistants in that they assist business owners or individuals with various tasks.